Biggest Music Festivals on the Planet

 This annual event held at a ski resort in the town of Yuzawa, just two hours away from Tokyo, has been going strong since 1997, when for logistical reasons it was actually held at the base of Mount Fuji (hence the festival's name).

 Featuring a solid mix of both Japanese and international artists, headline acts who have performed here include Bob Dylan, Gorillaz and Bjork.
-The 2019 lineup includes Chemical Brothers, Jason Mraz and The Cure.
+The 2019 lineup included Chemical Brothers, Jason Mraz and The Cure.

 29. Sónar Festival, Spain